i-m-down-QQ/CTF-discord-bot/README.md

 Fetch nowrunning events from CTFtime

 ## Contect
-If there is any problem, feel free to contect us.
+If there is any problem, feel free to contect us or using the issue/PR.

 Email: iamdownqq@gmail.com